Leegenux/Leegenux.github.io/source/_drafts/understanding-pe-format.md

 };
 ```

 All commented lines are especially instrumental.
-Please note that all size related stuff referred above obeys the alignment mechanism.
+Please note that all size related stuff referred above obeys the memory alignment mechanism.

 #### FileBuffer and ImageBuffer